less/less.ruby/README.md

 ====
 It's time CSS was done right – LESS is _leaner_ css.

+**Note: From now on, most of the new development on LESS will be happening in <http://github.com/cloudhead/less.js>**

 Setup
 ------
 to get the latest development version: